SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-guide/create.md

 Examples of project types: "Conference", "Campaign", "Internal".

-> [!NOTE]
+1. Check **This project type is linked to a guide**.
-> You need to check **This project type is linked to a guide**.
-You should also select at least two statuses.
+1. Select at least two statuses.

-Go to the next procedure to create the project guide.
+1. Go to the next procedure to create the project guide.

 ## <a id="create-guide" />Create a project guide